-Swim 21 Accreditation is a 'Quality mark'.
+Swim Mark Accreditation is a 'Quality Mark'.
 It recognizes nationally and regionally the clubs that are committed to providing safe, effective and quality services for the benefit of their members.

-Swim 21 is the ASA's Club Development model - a planning tool, based on the principles of Long Term Athlete Development, enabling clubs to help athletes, teachers, coaches and administrators to achieve their full potential.
+Swim Mark is Swim England's Club Development model - a planning tool, based on the principles of Long Term Athlete Development, enabling clubs to help athletes, teachers, coaches and administrators to achieve their full potential.
 It focuses particularly on the needs of athletes - striving to provide them with the best possible support and environment.

 Clubmark is a Sport England accreditation scheme, which will eventually be accessible to all sports and seeks to ensure that young people are participating within a safe and friendly environment.
 Swim 21 is recognized by Sport England as a Clubmark accredited scheme and therefore clubs gaining Swim 21 Accreditation automatically receive Clubmark status.

 Becoming a Swim Mark Club

 1.WSSC audited it’s position against a series of questions that are linked to nationally determined outcomes of good practice;